Last updated: September 26, 2024

 Closing thoughts: Should you pay extra on your mortgage?

-Making extra mortgage payments can unlock various financial benefits including interest savings, early loan payoff, improved creditworthiness, building equity faster, and increased financial flexibility.
+Making extra mortgage payments may unlock various financial benefits including interest savings, early loan payoff, building equity faster, and increased financial flexibility.
 It’s important to consider your personal financial situation carefully and decide on your long-term goals before settling on your strategy to pay extra on your mortgage.
 You may find it easier to contribute a small additional amount monthly, make lump sum payments throughout the year, or possibly dedicate additional money you could put towards your mortgage for other debt payments instead.
 If you have the means to expedite your mortgage payoff, the benefits to doing it could potentially be substantial.

 Looking for a way to tap into the equity you’ve already built up in your home to take on major improvements, consolidate debts, or pay for life’s next big adventure?
 Discover® Home Loans offers home equity loans with $0 application fees, $0 origination fees, $0 appraisal fees, and $0 costs at closing.
 With loan limits between $35,000 - $300,000 and up to a 90% combined loan-to-value (CLTV), you may be able to secure a low fixed rate on home equity financing.